Crispy Parmesan Wasabi Soybeans recipe

 Instructions

-- In a bowl mix all ingredients so soybeans are well covered.
+- In a bowl mix all ingredients together so soybeans are well coated with seasonings.

-- Place soybeans on cookie sheet, spreading them out so they are one layer.
+- Place soybeans on baking sheet, spreading them out so they are on a single layer.

-- Bake 20-25 minutes until they are crispy and slightly browned.
-Flip the soybeans half way through.
+- Bake 20-25 minutes or until they are crispy and slightly browned.
+Flip the soybeans halfway through.
+Remove from oven, allow to cool and enjoy!

 Cheryl says